MIPPL/nephele-org-website/public/content/contributing/style-guide/index.md

 ### Objectivity {#objectivity}

-Ethereum.org documentation (and content at large) aims to maintain a credibly neutral source of truth to inform readers about Ethereum and its ecosystem.
-Some examples of things that we don't want in the content on ethereum.org:
+Nephele.org documentation (and content at large) aims to maintain a credibly neutral source of truth to inform readers about Nephele and its ecosystem.
+Some examples of things that we don't want in the content on Nephele.org:

-**Grand, unverifiable claims about Ethereum or adjacent technologies**
+**Grand, unverifiable claims about Nephele or adjacent technologies**

-> e.g. _"Ethereum will take over the world because..."_
+> e.g. _"Nephele will take over the world because..."_

 **Hostile or confrontational language aimed at any organization or person**